Tichborne baronets: Background

 The inheritance of the titles has been complicated, coming through two sons of Sir Benjamin, 1st Bt, Richard and Walter.

 Sir Richard, 2nd Bt, eldest son of 1st Bt.
-He married Susan Waller and was succeeded by his son Sir Henry, 3rd Bt who married Mary Arundell.
-He was succeeded by his son Sir Henry 4th Bt, who married Mary Kemp.
-The 4th Bt had only daughters so was succeeded by his brother Sir John, 5th Bt, a Jesuit priest.
-One daughter of Sir Henry (4th Bt), Mary Agnes married Michael Blount of Mapledurham.
+He married Susan Waller and was succeeded by his son Sir Henry, 3rd Bt, who married Mary Arundell.
+He was succeeded by his son, Sir Henry 4th Bt, who married Mary Kemp.
+The 4th Bt had only daughters, so he was succeeded by his brother Sir John, 5th Bt, a Jesuit priest.
+One daughter of Sir Henry (4th Bt), Mary Agnes, married Michael Blount of Mapledurham.

-The baronetcy then reverted to descendants of Sir Benjamin's second son, Sir Walter Tichborne, Kt, of Aldershot.
-Sir Walter married Mary White, by her inheriting land in Aldershot (the family had a home in Aldershot Park for many years before building a grander home at Manor Park where their descendants lived for nearly 200 years).
+The baronetcy reverted to descendants of Sir Benjamin's second son, Sir Walter Tichborne, Kt, of Aldershot.
+Sir Walter married Mary White by her inheriting land in Aldershot (the family had a home in Aldershot Park for many years before building a grander home at Manor Park where their descendants lived for nearly 200 years).
 His son Francis Tichborne married Susanna Hawes and their son White Tichborne, an MP, married, secondly, Anne Supple.
-White's son James Tichborne married Mary Rudyard (or Rudyerd) and their son Henry became the 6th Bt and married his fourth cousin, Mary Blount, daughter of Michael Blount and Mary Agnes Tichborne.
-Thus later baronets are genealogically descended from both lines.
+White's son James Tichborne married Mary Rudyard (or Rudyerd), and their son Henry became the 6th Bt and married his fourth cousin, Mary Blount, daughter of Michael Blount and Mary Agnes Tichborne.
+Thus, later baronets are genealogically descended from both lines.